BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_6_Accessing_Bitcoind_with_Swift.md

 ## Setting Up Swift on Your Mac

-To date, you've built all of your alternative programming language development environments on your Debian virtual node.
+To date, you've built all of your alternative-programming-language development environments on your Debian virtual node.
 However, that's not the best platform for Swift.
 Though there is a version of Swift available for Ubuntu platforms, it's not fully featured, and it works somewhat differently from the Mac-native Swift.
 A "variant" at the bottom of this section explains how to set it up, but be warned that you'll be in uncharted territory.

-Instead. we suggest an optimal Swift environment on a Mac.
-There are three major steps in setting that up.
+Instead, we suggest creating an optimal Swift environment on a Mac.
+There are four major steps in doing so.

 ### 1. Install Xcode